Representable Markov Categories and Comparison of Statistical Experiments in Categorical Probability: Comparison of Statistical Experiments

-Explicitly, one can express the classical version of the BSS Theorem as follows. \begin{theorem}[Blackwell--Sherman--Stein \cite{le1996comparison}] Let $\Theta$, $X$, and $Y$ be standard Borel spaces with $\Theta$ finite.
-For any two Markov kernels $f \colon \Theta \to X$ and $g \colon \Theta \to Y$, the following are equivalent: \begin{enumerate} \item $f \succeq g$, i.e., $f$ is more informative about $\Theta$ than $g$ is. \item $\hat{f}_m \sqsubseteq \hat{g}_m$, i.e., the standard measure of $g$ second-order dominates the standard measure of $f$. \end{enumerate} \end{theorem} \begin{example} In terms of our running example of metal rods, we saw that $f$ is more informative than $g$ in \Cref{ex:rod} and constructed the standard measures in \Cref{ex:rod_stndmeas}. \Cref{thm:BSS} says that there should be a $\hat{g}_m$-dilation $t \colon P \Theta \to P\Theta$ that maps $\hat{g}_m$ to $\hat{f}_m$, meaning that the posteriors according to the oscillation test $f$ are ``more spread out'' than those corresponding to the threshold test $g$.
+\end{example} One may wonder why would one consider such a seemingly convoluted way to view a statistical experiment in terms of its standard measure.
+As mentioned at the beginning of \Cref{sec:classical_BSS}, one reason is that we can express comparison of statistical experiments in terms of the second-order dominance ordering among their standard measures.
+Explicitly, this is the classical version of the BSS Theorem.
+One of its strong points is that it reduces the comparison of experiments $\Theta \to X$ for \emph{arbitrary} $X$ to the comparison of measures on a \emph{fixed} sample space, namely $P \Theta$. \begin{theorem}[Blackwell--Sherman--Stein \cite{le1996comparison}] Let $\Theta$, $X$, and $Y$ be standard Borel spaces with $\Theta$ finite.
+For any two Markov kernels $f \colon \Theta \to X$ and $g \colon \Theta \to Y$, the following are equivalent: \begin{enumerate} \item $f \succeq g$, i.e.\ $f$ is more informative about $\Theta$ than $g$ is. \item $\hat{f}_m \sqsubseteq \hat{g}_m$, i.e.\ the standard measure of $g$ second-order dominates the standard measure of $f$. \end{enumerate} \end{theorem} \begin{example} In terms of our running example of metal rods, we saw that $f$ is more informative than $g$ in \Cref{ex:rod} and constructed the standard measures in \Cref{ex:rod_stndmeas}. \Cref{thm:BSS} says that there should be a $\hat{g}_m$-dilation $t \colon P \Theta \to P\Theta$ that maps $\hat{g}_m$ to $\hat{f}_m$, meaning that the posteriors according to the oscillation test $f$ are ``more spread out'' than those corresponding to the threshold test $g$.
 Concretely, a dilation that does the job can be chosen to be any measurable map $t^\sharp$ satisfying

 up to our convention of rounding to two decimal places.
 One can use \Cref{lem:dilationfree} to convince oneself that these relations indeed give a $\hat{g}_m$-dilation $t$, since we have

 \end{example}